GoogleCloudPlatform/professional-services/tools/kunskap/README.md

 The purpose of this project is to demonstrate how to automate the process of viewing CUD/SUD commitment charges in GCP on a per-project basis to a BigQuery table.
-This helps to accurately view project cost, since currently when exporting billing data does not correctly attribute CUD/SUD commitment charges.
+This helps to accurately view project cost, since currently when exporting billing data, it does not correctly attribute CUD/SUD commitment charges.
 <br></br>
 Currently, this data can be viewed by running a query in BigQuery on exported billing data and generating a new table with this transformed data.
 This example demonstrates how to automate this process to avoid manually executing the query.
 <br></br>
-In this example, a user can leverage Cloud Scheduler to schedule the recurring transformation query as a daily cron job.
+In this example, a user can leverage Cloud Scheduler to schedule the recurring transformation query as a cron job which repeats every few hours.
 Next, the Cloud Scheduler job then publishes a message to a PubSub topic on execution time.
 A Cloud Function that is configured as a subscriber to this topic is then triggered by the PubSub message.
-The Cloud Function then calls the Python script, which performs the transformation query on the billing table and generates the new table with the CUD/SUD commitment charges.
+The Cloud Function then calls a Python script, which performs the transformation query on the billing table and generates the new table with the CUD/SUD commitment charges.

 <h2>Installation/Set-up</h2>
 This project assumes that you already have project set up with billing data exported to BigQuery.
-Note the project id, dataset id, and the table name of project, as you will need it later on when configuring the Cloud Function source code.
+Note the billing project id, dataset ids, and the table names, as you will need these later on when configuring the Cloud Function source code.

 <h3>Install/Configure the gcloud command line tool:</h3>